fluid-project/fluid-express/docs/handler.md

 * `body`: The body (JSON, text, or otherwise) to be sent via `that.response.send`.
 * Returns: Nothing.

-Sends a response and fires the `afterResponseSent` event.
-There is a default listener for this event that clears the timeout that would otherwise send an error message after `options.timeout` seconds.
+Sends a response to the user.

 #### `{that}.sendTimeoutResponse()`
 * Returns: Nothing.

 This invoker sends an error message if an `afterResponseSent` event has not been fired within `options.timeout` seconds.
+There is a default listener for the [`response` object's finish event](https://nodejs.org/api/http.html#http_event_finish) that fires `afterResponseSent`, so any piece of middleware that sends a response should clear the timeout.

-Override this invoker if you want to send your own timeout error.
-If you want to disable the timeout, override this with `fluid.identity`, as in:
+You can override this invoker if you want to send your own timeout error.
+If you want to disable the timeout, override the invoker with a call to `fluid.identity`, as in:

 ```
 invokers: {